faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 - Tasks for the day: Look into how to structure database for job labelling
 - Impediments: Tests

-## Daily Scrum Meet 31st May (Monday) 4pm:
+## Daily Scrum Meet 28th May (Friday) 11:30 am:

 Aharon Cohen (Frontend):
 - Tasks completed yesterday: Polishing
-- Tasks for the day: Start setting up labelling page
+- Tasks for the day: Continue filtering jobs
 - Impediments: Other projects for ML and CGV

 Langiwe Mwale (Frontend):
-- Tasks completed Yesterday:set up filtering
+- Tasks completed Yesterday: Started to set up filtering
-- Task for the Day: Implement filtering
+- Task for the Day: Continue to implement filtering
 - Impediments: Time constraints/projects

 Ioanni Balassis: (Frontend)
 - Tasks completed yesterday: Started filter jobs
+- Tasks for the day: Continue filter page
+- Impediments: Other projects for ML, CGV

+Jonathan Nunes (Frontend):
+- Tasks completed yesterday: Started filter page
+- Tasks for the day: Continue filter page
+- Impediments: Other university work

+Faisal Saleem (Backend):
+- Tasks completed yesterday: Began working on the labelling process.
+- Tasks for the day: Continue work on the labelling process.
+- Impediments: Time

+Ghulame Mujtaba Arbi (Backend/Frontend):
+- Tasks completed yesterday: Working on the labelling process.
+- Tasks for the day: Still working on the labelling process and refining frontend design.
+- Impediments: Time/quizzes/projects

+Tristan Bester (Backend):
+- Tasks completed yesterday: Began working on the labelling process.
+- Tasks for the day: Continue work on the labelling process.
+- Impediments: Time.

+Sipho Sikakane.(Scrum master/Backend)
+- Tasks completed yesterday: Labellers can remove themselves from jobs
+- Tasks for the day: Look into how to structure database for job labelling
+- Impediments: Tests

+## Daily Scrum Meet 31st May (Monday) 4pm:

+Aharon Cohen (Frontend):
+- Tasks completed yesterday: Polishing/filtering page
+- Tasks for the day: Continue filtering
+- Impediments: Other projects for ML and CGV

+Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: Set up filtering
+- Task for the Day: Continue filtering
+- Impediments: Time constraints/projects

+Ioanni Balassis: (Frontend)
+- Tasks completed yesterday: Started filter jobs
-- Tasks for the day: Start
+- Tasks for the day: Continue filtering
 - Impediments: Other projects for ML, CGV

 Jonathan Nunes (Frontend):